 Spread the word¶

-There are many ways to help the SimGrid project.
-The first and most natural one is to use SimGrid for your research, and say so.
-Cite the SimGrid framework in your papers and discuss of its advantages with your colleagues to spread the word.
-When we ask for new funding to sustain the project, the number of publications enabled by SimGrid is always the first question we get.
-The more you use the framework, the better for us.
+A simple way to help the SimGrid project is to use SimGrid for your research, and say so. `Cite the SimGrid framework<https://simgrid.org/publications.html>`_ in your papers and speak of it with your colleagues to spread the word.
+The number of publications enabled by SimGrid is really important when asking for further fundings to sustain the project: The more you use the framework, the better for us.

 You can also help us constituting an active and welcoming user community.
-Subscribe to the mailing lists, and answer the questions that newscomers have if you can.
-Point them (gently ;) to the relevant part of the documentation on need, and help them becoming part of our community too.
+Answer to the question sent to the mailing lists if you can, gently pointing to the relevant part of the documentation on need, and help newscomers becoming part of our community too.